 One Hanuman statue sticks out in this compound because it is freshly coloured in red, probably with vermilion.
 It is a live spot in the complex where locals still worship.
 Rest of the small temples have been restored along the whole of the hillock along several steps.
 At the bottom, there are a couple of stepped water tanks too although they are almost dry as the rains have been scarce this year.
 The information board at the entrance explains that the early temples are the one with plain square roof while the later and artistically more evolved ones have a conical top that we generally expect in such temples.

 But what actually add to the surreal part are the peacocks.
 The jungles are full of them, and various other birds including parakeets and kingfishers.
 They often come out of the bushes and pose atop the temples.
 I have a feeling that this area can also work as a bird watchers’ paradise if explored well.
-While I was focusing on the peacocks, the sky darkened, the air got cooler and the rain that was promised by the forecasts finally arrived, almost mocking me for my mistiming.
+While I was focusing on the peacocks, the sky darkened, the air got cooler and the rain that was promised by the forecasts, finally arrived, almost mocking me for my mistiming.
 This also meant that I could proceed no further.
-I was already exhausted after having walked more than 10 kms under the unforgiving sun and was doubtful about Mitavali as that also involved climbing the hill.
-Now the rains got heavy and almost blurred my vision.
+I was already exhausted after having walked more than 12 kms under the unforgiving sun and was doubtful about Mitavali as that also involved climbing a hill.